Standout Student: Savannah O’Donohue

-BOSSIER CITY, La (KMSS) It’s her first year on Stockwell Elementary’s archery team.
+BOSSIER CITY, La (KMSS) It’s her first year on Stockwell Elemetary’s archery team.

 “All I just do is, do the process, look at my aim spot, count to three, then I just release.”